2025 FBF División Profesional

+Always Ready were the champions, winning their fourth league title on the penultimate matchday of the season after defeating Guabirá 6–0 on 11 December 2025.
+Bolívar were the defending champions.

-On 28 February 2025, Aurora was deducted 33 points ahead of the season, as punishment for the Gabriel Montaño case.
+On 28 February 2025, Aurora were deducted 33 points ahead of the season, as punishment for the Gabriel Montaño case.
+Due to that point deduction, Aurora had been mathematically relegated to the Cochabamba regional league with five matches left in the season after losing to GV San José on 21 November.
+However, the ruling was overturned by the Court of Arbitration for Sport on 19 December following an appeal lodged by Aurora, which meant that Aurora went up to tenth place with 37 points and Jorge Wilstermann went from second to last place to last, being relegated directly to the regional leagues.

 Format

 The format for the season was decided at a meeting of the División Profesional's Council on 11 March 2025, following the resolution of disciplinary cases involving the club Royal Pari and Aurora player Gabriel Montaño.
-The 2025 season will have two parallel tournaments starting on 30 March and ending in December: a double round-robin league competition in which the 16 participating teams will play each other twice for a total of 30 rounds, and a cup tournament named Copa Bolivia with a first stage in which the 16 teams will be drawn into four groups and a knockout stage involving the top teams in the first stage.
-The team topping the league tournament at the end of the season will be the División Profesional champion.
+The 2025 season would no longer continue the half-year tournaments in a single season.
+Instead, a double round-robin league competition in which the 16 participating teams played each other twice for a total of 30 rounds.
+The season would start on 30 March and end in December.
+The team finishing first after the 30 rounds of the league tournament at the end of the season was the División Profesional champion.

-The champions and runners-up of the league tournament will qualify for the 2026 Copa Libertadores group stage as Bolivia 1 and Bolivia 2, whilst the Copa Bolivia champions will qualify for the Copa Libertadores as Bolivia 3 and the runners-up of the latter tournament will claim the last berth to the 2026 Copa Sudamericana.
-The remaining international berths will be awarded to the best-placed teams in the league tournament, whilst the team placing last in this tournament will be relegated and the team placing second-from-bottom will have to play the relegation play-off against the Copa Simón Bolívar runner-up.
-No aggregate table will be considered for this season.
+The champions and runners-up of the league tournament qualified for the 2026 Copa Libertadores group stage as Bolivia 1 and Bolivia 2, whilst the Copa Bolivia champions will qualify for the Copa Libertadores as Bolivia 3 and the runners-up of the latter tournament will claim the last berth to the 2026 Copa Sudamericana.
+The remaining international berths were awarded to the best-placed teams in the league tournament, whilst the team placing last in this tournament was relegated and the team placing second-from-bottom will have to play a relegation play-off against the Copa Simón Bolívar runner-up.
+No aggregate table was considered for this season.

 Teams

-16 teams compete in the league for the 2025 season: the top 14 teams in the aggregate table of the 2024 Primera División season, along with ABB who promoted from the 2024 Copa Simón Bolívar and Real Oruro, who took part in the promotion/relegation play-off.
+Sixteen teams competed in the league for the 2025 season: the top 14 teams in the aggregate table of the 2024 Primera División season, along with ABB who promoted from the 2024 Copa Simón Bolívar and Real Oruro, who took part in the promotion/relegation play-off.
 ABB achieved a first-ever promotion to the top tier on 1 December 2024, after winning the Copa Simón Bolívar title.
 Meanwhile, Real Oruro's first-ever promotion was confirmed on 6 January 2025, after the Bolivian Football Federation's Sports Disciplinary Court ruled the exclusion of Royal Pari from the competition following their abandonment of the second leg of the promotion/relegation play-off.

 ABB and Real Oruro replaced Real Santa Cruz and Royal Pari, both relegated to the Santa Cruz regional league.